This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Under Refresh Schedules, you can enable, edit, or delete a schedule.

-In the example script below, substitute the placeholders with your details.
+In this script, substitute the placeholders with your details.

 dt = New SQL Query(